shoui520/shoui520.github.io/docs/vn-linux.md

 Pick your poison:
 === "Virtual Machine"
-	!!! failure "Graphics performance."
+	!!! warning "Graphics performance."
-		Some newer VNs (mainly with animations and effects) will work, but will struggle to keep a consistent frame rate.
-I recommend using the VBoxVGA adapter for the best performance.
+		Some VNs will struggle to keep a consistent frame rate, will lag/have bad input latency.
+This requires tinkering with the chosen video adapter.
+See the [video adapters](#video-adapters) section.

 This is painless and **does not** require good hardware.
 All you need is VT-x.
 I got it running flawlessly on an old laptop with only 1 CPU core and 1 GB of RAM allocated to the virtual machine + power saving mode on the laptop.